cdoubet/Data-Wrangling-Final-Project/Assets/README.md

 ## Additonal Information Regarding the Project
-This could be used for anything that isn't data
+This is used for any additonal information that doesn't include data (information regarding the project).